Statistical Frameworks for Uncertainty in Agentic Systems

 Modern agentic pipelines are hierarchical compositions of models, tools, and subagents.
 This workshop studies how rigorous guarantees can support reliable routing, monitoring, stopping, and uncertainty reporting in such systems.

-Venue COEX Convention & Exhibition Center Seoul, South Korea
+Venue CONF ROOM E1 - E4 COEX Convention & Exhibition Center, Seoul, South Korea

 Submissions OpenReview submission site ICML template, 8-page limit, non-archival, deadline April 21, 2026 May 1, 2026*